-Nikon F6 and Nikon 50mm f/1.4 AF-D. (35.5 oz. /1,006g with batteries, about $2,400 new or $1,250 used). enlarge.
-I'd get it brand-new at these links to it at B&H Photo Video or Amazon, or used at eBay for half price (see How to Win at eBay).
+Nikon F6 (35.5 oz./1,006g with two CR123 lithium cells, 5.5 FPS or 8 FPS with MB-40 grip, about $2,450 new or $1,250 used) and Nikon 50mm f/1.4 AF-D. enlarge.
+I'd get it brand-new at these links to it at Adorama or at B&H Photo Video or at Amazon, or used at eBay (see How to Win at eBay).
 This free website's biggest source of support is when you use those, or any of these links, when you get anything, regardless of the country in which you live.
 Thanks!
 Ken.

 I love my F6.
 The F6 is the best 35mm SLR I've ever used.

 Just a few of the many things that stand out about the F6 are:

 The F6 has an infallible color matrix meter.
 It always gives me vivid, perfect exposures, even with old manual focus lenses.

 I shoot slides, and exposure is everything.
 I get perfect exposures regardless of whatever crazy lighting I can throw at my F6.

 Infallible means it never gets fooled; it cannot fix bad or too-contrasty lighting.

 The F6 is a reasonable size, it's not a pig like the F5.

 The F6 because feels great and sounds even better.
 It's an ergonomic joy to hold; not klunky and uncomfortable like my Canon 5D Mark II.